Mob War is a 1989 USA action crime film by J Christian Ingvordsen. With Jake LaMotta, Johnny Stumper and David Henry Keller.

 1985 cinema release

 To receive a PG certificate the film was extensively re-edited by the distributor, and the finished product was then cut further by the BBFC to remove cocaine footage and references.
-In total 6 minutes 10 secs were
+In total 6 minutes 10 secs were edited from

 The cut version has become the only version available worldwide